 5. Soy-Based Solvent

 Eco-Solve by Natural Earth Paint is a soy-based solvent.
-It dries slower than mineral spirits or other chemical paint thinners through it is generally a replacement for conventional solvents.
+It dries slower than mineral spirits or other chemical paint thinners though it is generally a replacement for conventional solvents.
 It’s marketed at artists.

 This is a mild solvent (in terms of odor) compared to the other options out there.
 I would consider this next after the above options if those don’t work for you.
 It might also be preferred for artists’ effects since it’s lower odor than citrus solvent, and less toxic than mineral spirits.